programmerfriend/programmerfriend.github.io/_posts/2019-10-21-rabbit-mq-retry.md

 ---
 layout: post
-title: "Reliable Execution with RabbitMQ"
-subtitle: "Build a Retrying Scheduler"
+title: "Implementing Retries using RabbitMQ and Spring Boot 2"
 bigimg: /img/content/reliable-rabbit_title.jpg
 share-img: https://programmerfriend.com/img/content/reliable-rabbit_queues.png
-description: "Tutorial: Let's build a Retrying Scheduler with RabbitMQ!"
+description: "Tutorial: Let's build a Retrying Scheduler with RabbitMQ and SpringBoot!"
 gh-repo: programmerfriend/spring-boot-reliable-rabbitmq
 gh-badge: [star, fork]
+redirect_from:
+    - /reliable-rabbit-mq/
 tags: [spring-boot, rabbitmq]
 ---

 This article is inspired by a solution we needed at work:
-We want to build a Retrying Scheduler using Spring Boot and RabbitMQ.
+We needed a way to retry asynchronous operations using Spring Boot and RabbitMQ.

 ## WHY?

 Sometimes it is necessary to execute certain operations decoupled from the rest of your business logic.
 We needed to send an update to an external system (e.g. an audit log).
 The update itself is not necessary for the operation of our own user flows.
-The user should not be aware if it fails.
+The user should not be aware of failures.
 This is why we decided to build it using messaging.

 Since the update is really important, we need to make sure that the event arrives at the external system - even if the external system is currently not available.

 ### The Requirements
 * The creation of the update should be isolated from the rest of our implementation.
-* If the update fails (for whatever reason) it should be send again later
+* If the update fails (for whatever reason) it should be sent again later
 * The time between each retry should be 1 hour

-## Planning the solution
+## Planning the Solution

-Since we already wanted to use RabbitMQ for receiving the internal trigger for the update - why not try to build the retry behaviour on top of it?
+Since we already wanted to use RabbitMQ for receiving the internal trigger for the update - why not try to build the retry behavior on top of it?

 ### A bit of RabbitMQ

-This article assumes quite a bit of knowledge about RabbitMQ (e.g. about Exchanges, Queues and Bindings).
+This article assumes quite a bit of knowledge about RabbitMQ (e.g. about Exchanges, Queues, and Bindings).
 If you need a start on these topics, the [RabbitMQ Documentation](https://www.rabbitmq.com/documentation.html) is really good!

 Despite the disclaimer about the previous knowledge I want to quickly explain two mechanics which are quite essential for understanding this tutorial